How to date Tatsumi Shimura's woodblock prints

 1952, til not later than 1961

 First state prints have both seals A and B. Seal A ceased when publisher F dissolved in 1954 and Okuyama family moved to Matsudo.
 Note that red seals were rather haphazardly applied and printed in different areas of margins (see above for examples of confirmed 1st states).
-Numerous dealers advertise, probably erroneously, that the 1st state was an edition of 200.
+Numerous dealers advertise that the 1st state was an edition of 200.
 First states and their folders do not indicate edition size.

-All early state prints have seal B, carver C, and printer D.** It is highly probable that these prints are all 1st states given the aforementioned haphazard seal application and Okuyama had very likely left before printing was complete.
+All early state prints have seal B, carver C, and printer D.** It is very probable that these prints are all 1st states given the aforementioned haphazard seal application and Okuyama had very likely left before printing was complete.
 In fact Okuyama was very erratic when applying his seal A to his own prints during this period.

 ca. 1976 to 1980